Popham Colony: Colonists

 The first Plymouth Company ship, Richard, sailed in August 1606, but the Spanish intercepted and captured it near Florida in November.

 The next attempt was more successful.
 About 120 colonists (all men and boys) left Plymouth on May 31, 1607, in two ships.
 They intended to trade precious metals, spices, furs, and show that the local forests could be used to build English ships.
 George Popham was president of the colony and captain of Gift of God.
-Raleigh Gilbert was admiral (second in command) of the colony and captain of Mary and John.
+Raleigh Gilbert—son of Sir Humphrey—was admiral (second in command) of the colony and captain of Mary and John.
 Neither of these men was a mariner and the ship's officers of Mary and John were Robert Davies and James Davis.
 The ship's log and diary from the voyage and first 6 weeks of the colony is the main contemporary source of the information about the Popham Colony.
 (It was called "Popham" after its principal financial backer, Sir John Popham.)
 The diary is kept in Lambeth Museum in London.
 James Davis was later made captain of the ship built by the colonists, Virginia, which made at least two voyages across the Atlantic.
 Robert and James were most likely from a family of mariners from Devon, England.

 Sir John Popham was the Lord Chief Justice of England, while Gilbert was the son of Sir Humphrey Gilbert and half-nephew of Sir Walter Raleigh.
 Other financiers included Sir Ferdinando Gorges, the military governor of Plymouth.
 Much of the information about the events in the colony comes from his letters and memoirs.
-Settlers included the Reverend Richard Seymour, grandson of Sir Edward Seymour, Duke of Somerset and brother to Queen Jane Seymour.
+Settlers included the Reverend Richard Seymour, grandson of Edward Seymour, 1st Duke of Somerset, the brother of Queen Jane Seymour.
 Nine council members and six other gentlemen accompanied the expedition, while the rest were soldiers, artisans, farmers and traders.

 In August they arrived at Pemaquid, returning a native, Skidwarres, who had been captured by George Weymouth in 1605.
 The Gift of God arrived at the mouth of the Kennebec River (then called the Sagadahoc River) on August 13, 1607.
 The Mary and John arrived three days later.
 They quickly began construction of large star-shaped Fort St. George.